ffund/intro-ml-tss21/slides/3-bias-variance-tradeoff.md

 ::: notes

 Note: this is a "classic" view of the bias-variance tradeoff.
-Recent results suggest that this is only part of the picture - we'll discuss this again later in the semester.
+Recent results suggest that this is only part of the picture.

 :::